Locality, Quantum Fluctuations, and Scrambling: Implications for local Hamiltonian systems

 \subsection{Wavefront broadening for small $N$ energy conserving systems}

 According to the analysis in section \ref{sec:large_N}, for finite on-site Hilbert space dimension, each contour of the squared commutator intersects with the chaotic region for a limited amount of time and eventually merges into the diffusive region.
+The chaotic regime would suppress wave front broadening, and the diffusive broadening is only clearly visible when the diffusive regime is much larger than the chaotic regime.
 This suggests a strong finite-size effect that will hinder extraction of the broadening exponent $p$ from fitting the squared commutator with the universal growth form.
-This is consistent with what we observed in our earlier analysis, where the value of $p$ drifts along the contour.
+This new insight obtained from analyzing the BCC model is consistent with what we observed in our earlier result \cite{Xu2018} from matrix product operator (MPO) calculation of the squared commutator, where the value of $p$ drifts upwards along the contour and the asymptotic value was not addressed.

 To unambiguously analyze the broadening of wavefront, we improve our numerical result by pushing both the system size and the simulation time so that the wavefront travel through $\sim 200$ sites.
-We measure the spatial difference $\delta x$ between two contours as a function of time.
+We measure the spatial difference $\delta x$ between two contours of the squared commutator as a function of time.
 For the two contours we choose, we check that an MPO with bond dimension $\chi=8$ and bond dimension $\chi=16$ give identical results.
 Then assuming the general form in Eq.~\eqref{eq:broadexp} applies, the asymptotic value of the slope is related to the broadening exponent, \be \frac{d \log \delta x}{d \log t} = \frac{p}{p+1}. \ee

-The result of this analysis for the mixed-field Ising chaotic spin chain is shown in Fig.~\ref{fig:chaotic_broadening}.
+We perform this analysis on the mixed-field Ising chaotic spin chain described by the Hamiltonian, \bea H=-\frac{1}{E_0}\left ( J \sum\limits_{r=1}^{L} Z_r Z_{r+1} +h_x\sum\limits_{r=1}^L X_r+h_z\sum\limits_{r=1}^L Z_r \right) \eea where $X_r$ and $Z_r$ are local Pauli operators.
+The parameters are set to $J=1$, $h_x=1.05$ and $h_z=0.5$.
+The overall normalization factor $E_0=\sqrt{4J^2+2h_x^2+2h_z^2}$.
+The result is shown in Fig.~\ref{fig:chaotic_broadening}.
 The inset of Fig.~\ref{fig:chaotic_broadening}(b) plots $\delta x$ with $t$ on a log-log plot.
 The slope gradually increases and approaches to $1/2$ in the large space-time limit, indicating that the wave-front broadens diffusively, $p=1$, at the largest sizes and times.
 The initial deviation may be due to the early-time microscopic physics where $C(r,t)$ behaves as $t^x/x!$.
 However, the fact that the deviation persists to an intermediate scale suggests that there may exist a chaotic region in the space-time causing a strong finite-size effect.
 Extracting this region for local Hamiltonian systems is an interesting future research direction.